TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks.md

 Webhooks enable asynchronous integration with the portal by notifying third-party software about an event that has occurred.
 This feature facilitates the implementation of complex business logic when the portal is integrated with third-party systems such as CRMs and ITSM systems.
 Typical use cases for the webhooks include:
 - An asynchronous approval that occurs externally (e.g., in a third-party CRM, ITSM, or another system managing approvals).
-In this scenario, an access request (such as an API product access request, an organization registration request, or a new developer profile in an inactive state) is created in the portal.
+In this scenario, an access request (such as an API product access request, an organisation registration request, or a new developer profile in an inactive state) is created in the portal.
 The portal then informs the third-party system by calling a registered webhook.
 - A follow-up action that needs to occur after a specific event in the portal.
 For example, after a developer profile is created, the customer must create a billing profile in their internal billing system (or a profile in a third-party billing engine such as Moesif, Lago, or a similar service) to automatically update and add this information into custom attributes.

 Follow this guide to configure webhooks in your portal instance.